Jason Kenny in seventh heaven after winning keirin gold at Tokyo Olympics

 Kenny could have been forgiven for taking his eye off the ball in this event, with his warm-ups for the quarter-finals earlier on Sunday morning interrupted when his wife Laura crashed heavily in the opening scratch race of the women’s omnium and was slow to get up.

-Though Laura recovered to win the following tempo race, her medal hopes suffered a major blow with an early exit from the elimination race.
+Though Laura recovered to win the following tempo race, her medal hopes suffered a major blow with an early exit from the elimination race and she eventually finished outside the podium places in sixth, never able to truly get back into the mix after that opening crash.

+“It was a mountain to climb from that point and to be honest the tempo race I just rode off adrenaline,” Laura Kenny said.

+“I didn’t even get on the rollers, I literally just restarted a bike race.
+By the time the elimination race came round I was done.
+I was sat in the chair and I was thinking: ‘I feel sick, my back is killing me’.